 - Difficulty balancing

-The exact causes of TMD are often difficult to pinpoint, unless you have a clear injury or trauma to the jaw.
-Start by identifying all your symptoms, and make a list that you can take with you to your doctor or dentist.
-This will help the medical professional determine whether TMJ is the cause of your dizziness.
+The exact causes of your TMJ dysfunction — or TMD — are often tricky to identify unless you have an apparent injury or trauma to the jaw.
+Start by making a list of all your symptoms to take with you to your primary care physician or dental professional.
+This list will help the medical practitioner determine whether TMD is the cause of your dizziness.
 Other signs you might have TMD include:

 - Pain and tenderness